The Public Relations BlogPublic RelationsMarketing PRExtra Mile PR Strategy: Wow Your Customers

 In addition to providing strategies for building “zombie loyalists,” Shankman also offers advice for engaging with customers on social media, handling negative feedback and criticism, and creating a customer service culture within your organisation.

-Overall, “Zombie Loyalists” is a practical guide to building a business that thrives on the loyalty and passion of its customers.
+Overall, “Zombie Loyalists” is a practical guide to building a business that thrives on customer loyalty and passion.

 Hug Your Haters” by Jay Baer